Chart Color Schemes

 Redan has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified seven projects likely impacting the area.
-Notable ones are Ascot Springs Estate, Times Square Retail Development, Prosper Estate, and 80 Miles Street Residential Subdivision.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified seven projects likely to affect this region.
+Notable projects include Ascot Springs Estate, Times Square Retail Development, Prosper Estate, and 80 Miles Street Residential Subdivision.
+The following details these projects in order of relevance.

 Professional plan users can use the search below to filter and access additional projects.